September release

 The latest release (52.5) of the Thought Condensr also contains a little feature that you can use for relaxing, or for creating random maps to try out the autolayout functions.
-Find it (using the Java download) under Advanced >
+Find it (using the Java download) under

 A new importer enables to import multiple PowerPoint presentations and export their texts.

 A new importer allows to connect PDF annotations on a map.
 The demo file created is here (but of course the pdf-open links don’t work because they point to my copies).
-Here is the transcript and description of what
+Here is the transcript and

 For large complex maps, we often wonder whether some rearranging would clear all overlapping lines.
-Now this new utility helps finding out if a simple solution exists: Advanced > Layouts > Check Overlap Need If yes, we can move all red lines
+Now this new utility helps finding out if a simple solution exists: Advanced > Layouts > Check Overlap Need If yes, we can move

 This large map is my Twitter network of exactly 100 people, and how they follw each other.